Anita Sethi: Early life and education

+Career

-Sethi was born in Manchester, England.
-She has written for The Guardian, The Observer, The Sunday Times, The Independent, the New Statesman, Granta, and The Times Literary Supplement.
-In broadcasting, she has appeared as a critic, commentator and presenter on several BBC programmes and is a regular speaker and chair at festivals in the UK and internationally.
-She has been published in anthologies including 'The Wild Isles', 'Women on Nature', and 'Way Makers'.
-She was an International Writer in Residence at the Emerging Writers' Festival in Melbourne, Australia.
-She has been a Judge of the Women's Prize for Fiction, British Book Awards, and Costa Book Awards.
+Sethi has written for The Guardian, The Observer, The Sunday Times, The Independent, the New Statesman, Granta, The Times Literary Supplement and British Vogue among others.
+In broadcasting, she has been a critic, commentator and presenter on BBC programmes and has spoken at festivals.
+She has been on Ramblings on BBC Radio 4, when she and Clare Balding walked in Hope Valley, Derbyshire.

+Sethi's essay "On Class and the Countryside" was published in the anthology The Wild Isles: An Anthology of the Best of British and Irish Nature Writing.
+Other anthologies she has been published in include Women on Nature, We Mark Your Memory: Writing from the Descendants of Indenture, and Way Makers: An Anthology of Women’s Writing About Walking (2023).
+She was a writer in residence at the Emerging Writers' Festival in Melbourne, Australia.
+She has been a judge of the Women's Prize for Fiction, the British Book Awards and the Costa Book Awards.

 Sethi is the author of the memoir I Belong Here: A Journey Along the Backbone of Britain, published in 2021.
-In 2021, I Belong Here was shortlisted for the Wainwright Prize in the Nature Writing category and won a Books Are My Bag Award.
-It was also nominated for the Royal Society of Literature's Ondaatje Prize 2022 for an outstanding work that 'evokes the spirit of a place'.
+In 2021, I Belong Here was shortlisted for the Wainwright Prize in the Nature Writing category and won a Books Are My Bag Readers' Award.
+It was nominated for the Royal Society of Literature's Ondaatje Prize 2022 for an outstanding work that "evokes the spirit of a place".

+Sethi has written about racism in the United Kingdom and about being the victim of a race hate crime.
+She did the walk in the Pennines described in I Belong Here partly to "reclaim the landscapes of her beloved north country from the racist [abuser]", and has spoken about north-south prejudice.
+She has also written about using nature to help with anxiety, and about class and access to the countryside.

+In 2018, at an event for the Commonwealth People's Forum, Sethi was introduced to Prince Charles.
+He told her that she didn't "look like" she was from Manchester.
+Sethi wrote about this for The Guardian as an example of "racism and ignorance".
+This was described in the media as a "racism row".

+In 2026 she was elected a Fellow of the Royal Historical Society.